 - Turn the question around: Sometimes, turning the question back on the person asking is all it takes for them to hear how inappropriate it sounds.
 This can be true whether you offer up a reserved but civil, “why do you ask?” or a more confrontational or equally intrusive question.
 The drawback here is that it can slow down or stop a conversation, and if this is someone you’re going to continue to have in your life, it could make things uncomfortable.
 On the other hand, sometimes it’s the people who make the most regular appearances in your family’s life that it’s the most important to set appropriate boundaries with.

 - Shut it down: And then there are the times when a question is rude enough, or just being asked at an inappropriate enough time, that the only thing to do is to let the person asking know that you won’t be answering.
 “That information is personal to our family,” should be all anyone needs to hear to switch the direction of the conversation.
 And, “That’s an inappropriate question” will probably stop a conversation in its tracks entirely.
 That’s not always ideal, but these are good responses to have in your back pocket for the situations where you just need to shut things down.
-“I prefer to let Baby discuss his own history when he is ready” can also be useful, and it has the benefit of being true when your child is little, but once he gets to be a bit more verbal, it could open the door for him to be put on the spot in a way he’s not ready for.
+“I prefer to let Baby discuss their own history when they are ready” can also be useful, and it has the benefit of being true when your child is little, but once they get to be a bit more verbal, it could open the door for them to be put on the spot in a way they're not ready for.

-When your child is older, you’ll be able to talk to him about how he wants to respond to these kinds of questions and just what he feels comfortable sharing.
-For now, it’s important to remember that – no matter how young he is – if he is around when you respond, he is taking in and learning from what you say and the way you say it.
+When your child is older, you’ll be able to talk to them about how they want to respond to these kinds of questions and just what they feel comfortable sharing.
+For now, it’s important to remember that – no matter how young they are – if they are around when you respond, they are taking in and learning from what you say and the way you say it.